nudle/iracing-symlink-guide/README.md

 iRacing by default doesn't let you change where this is saved but using symlinks we can trick it into thinking its there but actually put it somewhere else!

+## Move the folders out of the iRacing Documents folder

 First off, cut and paste your replay directory into the place you want them to live, in my example I used `D:\iRacing\replay` to sort of match the default.

 Then we're gonna run a command that will create a symlink or junction that will make essentially a shortcut that iRacing can use to access these files in the new location as if they were in the correct place.

+## Open the Command Prompt as Administrator

 Open up a command prompt as an administrator by finding it in your start menu (usually by typing command prompt), right clicking it and selecting Run as Administrator.